psiho/jsbench-me/README.md

 * Fast and efficient UI built as single page app (Reactjs/Mobx)
 * Reliable and scalable infrastructure, mostly Amazon AWS (Cognito user pool, API Gateway, Lambda, DynamoDB)

-**Important:**
-jsbench.me is currently tested only on latest browsers.
-I'm working on polishing and testing on different browsers.
-Your comments and issue reports are very welcomed in this stage!